Maarc/ansible-role-redhat-jboss-common/README.md

 Requirements
 ------------

-Red Hat Enterprise Linux 7.
+This has been tested on Ansible 1.9.4 and higher.
+It requires Red Hat Enterprise Linux 7.

+To install:

+  ansible-galaxy install Maarc.rh-jboss-common

 Dependencies